Lorianne Resch Headshot

 3 Credits

-This is the second course in a two-course sequence in which an industrial design capstone project is developed.
-Focus is on finalizing design solution, presenting it in a capstone show, and creating a written document that addresses how the theories and methods used in the project have an impact on the current and future state of design in society.
-The capstone project is approved by a faculty committee.
+This is the second course in a two-course sequence in which the industrial design capstone project is completed.
+Students will finalize their design solution, publicly disseminate their work, and create a written document that addresses how the theories and methods used in the project have an impact on the current and future state of design in society.

 IDDE-599